 Prescription/non-prescription medication(s) should be in the original container from the pharmacy and labeled with your physician's name, your name, and the medication name and dosage.
 Do not transfer any medication into an unmarked container.
 You should also carry a written letter or prescription from your physician verifying that this medication was prescribed by a licensed practitioner and is necessary for medical reasons.
-If you are on prescription medications or take particular over the counter medications, such as a certain painkiller, you should take enough with you to last the duration of your stay.
+If you are on prescription medications or take particular over the counter medications, you should take enough with you to last the duration of your stay.
 It is neither advisable nor legal in some circumstances to ship medications by mail.
 It is your responsibility to make sure that your medications are legal in your host country.
 You can find this out by consulting the consulate website of the country you will be visiting.
-You may also want to take along some cold/flu medication, anti-diarrhea, and anti-fungal medicine.
+Some students find that some local medications don't work the same or produce unusual side effects.
+If a student uses a particular type of medication often, such as cold medication or painkillers, they should bring a supply and not rely solely on local medications.
 Women prone to gynecological infections should take a supply of medication.
-Be aware of recent changes in airport security regulations limiting the types of liquids or gels that can be transported in carry-on luggage.
+Be aware of recent changes in airport security regulations limiting the type of liquids or gels that can be transported in carry-on luggage.

 The Center for Disease Control recommends that students with diabetes or health situations that require routine or frequent injections should carry a supply of syringes sufficient to last their stay abroad.
 If you carry narcotics or syringes, you should also bring a copy of the prescription and a statement from the prescribing physician.